The Whole Team Approach to Innovation

 Also, your engineers might have a better-structured process for problem-solving than just about anyone else in your organization, and that’s truly where their power, insight, and creativity in solutions come from.

-3. Engineers Often Ask Disconfirming questions
+3. Engineers often ask disconfirming questions

 One important and interesting reason is that Engineers often ask disconfirming questions.